hedi0/SalesPrediction/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 ## 🤝 Contribution Guidelines
-ome contributions to the SalesPrediction ensure a smooth collaborationes: r to **PEP 8** for Python code.
-We recomc and well-commented code.
+ome contributions to the SalesPrediction ensure a smooth colla r to **PEP 8** for Python code.
+We recomc and well-commentkode.
-#achNamingConenosFo turs `feaue/youg-eror`  ora `d
+#achNamingConenosFo turs `feaue/youg-eror`  ora `djjhjkgjfeqzDD